The Bayesian view of DESI DR2 with unimpeded: Evidence and tension in a combined analysis with CMB and supernovae across cosmological models: Introduction

 \section{Introduction}

 The second data release (DR2) from the Dark Energy Spectroscopic Instrument (DESI) collaboration presents the most precise measurements of Baryon Acoustic Oscillations (BAO) to date \cite{desi2025}.
 The primary analysis of these data reports up to 4.2$\sigma$ preference for dynamical dark energy ($w_0w_a$CDM) over the standard flat $\Lambda$ Cold Dark Matter ($\Lambda$CDM) model, based on a frequentist likelihood-ratio test statistic, with the strongest preference arising from the combination of DESI DR2 BAO, Planck cosmic microwave background (CMB) measurements, and DES-SN5YR supernovae.
-This preference prompted further investigation into a possible deviation from the standard cosmological model~\cite{CosmoVerseNetwork:2025alb}, though independent analyses have identified inconsistencies between DESI data releases~\cite{Efstathiou2025BAO} and calibration errors in the DES-SN5YR supernova sample~\cite{efstathiou_evolving_2025}.
-The DES-Dovekie recalibration~\cite{Popovic2025DovelkieCalib,Popovic2025Dovekie} corrected the calibration of the DES Y5 supernova sample.
+This preference prompted further investigation into a possible deviation from the standard cosmological model~\cite{CosmoVerseNetwork:2025alb}, though independent analyses have identified inconsistencies between DESI data releases~\cite{Efstathiou2025BAO} and raised concerns about the DES-SN5YR supernova calibration~\cite{efstathiou_evolving_2025}.
+DES-Dovekie~\cite{Popovic2025DovelkieCalib,Popovic2025Dovekie} is a recalibration of DES-SN5YR, combining additional tertiary standard stars with a more flexible calibration model.
 As the precision of cosmological data improves, robust methods for model selection and tension quantification are needed not only for navigating competing theoretical models, but also for identifying systematic errors in datasets before they propagate into spurious claims of new physics.